 WHERE: Cedar Rapids Museum of Art, 410 Third Ave.
 SE

-ADMISSION: $7 adults, $6 ages 62 and older and college students, $3 ages 6 to 18, free under age 6 and museum members
+ADMISSION: $7 adults, $6 college students and seniors 62 and over, $3 ages 6 to 18, free under age 6 and museum members

 MEMBER RECEPTION: 5 to 7 p.m.
 Friday (2/2), for museum members